desmos-labs/mooncake/README.md

-# Dwitter
+# Mooncake
 [![](https://img.shields.io/badge/100%25-flutter-blue)](https://flutter.dev)
 [![](https://img.shields.io/badge/based%20on-desmos-red)](https://desmos.network)

-Dwitter is a decentralized version of [Twitter](https://twitter.com) (with less functions), entirely based on the [Desmos blockchain](https://github.com/desmos-labs/desmos).
+Mooncake is a decentralized version of [Twitter](https://twitter.com) (with less functions), entirely based on the [Desmos blockchain](https://github.com/desmos-labs/desmos).

 It allows to post freely any kind of message, and see what all the users are writing, no follow needed.